Special Operations Command Africa Holds Change of Responsibility Ceremony

-U.S. Army Command Sgt.
-Maj.
-Garric M. Banfield, outgoing Special Operations Command Africa senior enlisted leader; U.S. Navy Rear Adm.
-Ron A. Foy, commander, SOCAFRICA; and U.S Air Force Command Chief Master Sgt.
-Evan Serpa, incoming SOCAFRICA senior enlisted leader, render salutes during SOCAFRICA’s change of responsibility ceremony at Kelley Barracks, Germany, Sept.
+Special Operations Command Africa held a change of responsibility ceremony to mark the transition of senior enlisted leadership from U.S. Army Command Sgt.
+Major Garric M. Banfield to U.S. Air Force Command Chief Master Sgt.
+Evan Serpa, at Kelley Barracks, Germany, Sept.
 13, 2024.

-The ceremony marked the transition of senior enlisted leadership from U.S. Army Command Sgt.
-Maj.
-Garric M. Banfield to Serpa.
-(U.S. Air Force photo by Staff Sgt.
-Joshua DeGuzman)
+The ceremony is an integral part of military customs, symbolizing the continuity of leadership and the ongoing mission of the command.
+SOCAFRICA, charged with overseeing special operations across the African continent, remains a critical component of U.S. Africa Command’s efforts to promote stability and counterterrorism initiatives.

+Banfield was honored for his illustrious service that spans over two decades and for his leadership throughout his tenure at SOCAFRICA.
+Under his guidance, SOCAFRICA’s enlisted personnel contributed to key missions that supported U.S. foreign policy objectives in Africa to include counterterrorism operations, interoperability with African partner forces and humanitarian efforts.

 |Date Taken: